 - a.
-Determine the optimal transportation cost using the North West Corner Point method - b.
-Will there be any benefits deriving from using the Vogel's Approximation Method(VAM) than the North West Corner Point method?
-[10]
+Determine the optimal transportation cost using the North West Corner Point method [10] - b.
+Will there be any benefits derived from using the Vogel's Approximation Method (VAM), instead of the North West Corner Point method?Explain your answer [10]